wtsi-hgi/genestack-uploader/README.md

 docker build -t genestack_uploader .
 ```

 2. Run the image.
-You must export port 5000 and provide the env variable `GS-SERVER` with a value of either `qc` or `default`, i.e.
+You must export port 5000 and provide the env variable `GSSERVER` with a value of either `qc` or `default`, i.e.

 ```
 docker run -p 80:5000 -e GSSERVER=default -d genestack_uploader